-Under current Government COVID-19 rules you do not require a doctor's sickness certificate for any illness lasting twenty-eight days or less.
+Under current Government COVID-19 rules you do not require a doctor's sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which can be provided by them or alternatively can be downloaded from the HMRC website.
 Please click here to complete and download the online SC2 self-certification form.

 Statement of Fitness for Work - ’Fit Note'